Sankz7/Testing-/README.md

 Web app for the implemetation of Dynamic Testing.

-Technology stack - MEAN stack
+Technology stack - MEAN stack.
 Testing framework to be used -  Cucumber, jest, Selenium testing